Yosef ben David Renassia: Family

-Renassia had two brothers, Bejamin and Yisrael as well as two sisters, Chanina and Ma-Leah.
+Renassia had two brothers, Benjamin and Yisrael as well as two sisters, Chanina and Ma-Leah.
 He would marry Rabbanit Rose Bandakiya and would have four sons and four daughters: David, Daniel, Yehuda, Yaakov, Helen, Julie, Cecille, and Fortuna Simcha.

 Death

 Renassia died one and a half months after his aliyah in 1962 in Dimona.
 He was and still is buried in Israel.